-Share-Net Netherlands distributes annually 20 bi-weekly newsletters to its subscribers (from 700 subscribers in 2014 to 916 in 2016).
+Each year, Share-Net Netherlands distributes 20 bi-weekly newsletters to its subscribers (from 700 subscribers in 2014 to 916 in 2016).
 Three international newsletters were developed and disseminated under the lead of Share-Net Bangladesh together with Jordan, Burundi and the Netherlands.
 Each country node also produces their own newsletters.

 Share-Net Netherlands has 11 working groups Burundi has established 6 working groups on youth-focused efforts, access to SRHR services, opportunities and barriers facing knowledge sharing, community contribution to SRH of adolescents, PBF, research and monitoring & evaluation (M&E).
 Share-Net Bangladesh does not work with fixed working groups as they have a more flexible system working with resource groups that are established based on the identified priority theme.

 The website for Share-Net International, Netherlands, Bangladesh and Burundi are designed, operational and maintained:

 The website for Share-Net Jordan is expected to be launched in June 2017.

 3) Knowledge translation and use